Sign in

 Ask Fintool Equity Research AI

-Tanya Jakusconek's questions to COMPANIA DE MINAS BUENAVENTURA SAA (BVN) leadership • Q2 2025
+Tanya Jakusconek's questions to BUENAVENTURA MINING CO (BVN) leadership • Q2 2025

 Question

-Tanya Jakusconek from Scotiabank requested clarification on modeling the Cerro Verde concentrate sale, sought an update on the Trepiche project's permitting and feasibility study timeline, and asked detailed questions about the San Gabriel project, including stockpile targets, the definition of commercial production, and the rationale for the year-long ramp-up period.
+Tanya Jakusconek of Scotiabank requested clarification on modeling the new Cerro Verde concentrate sales, asked for an update on the Trapiche project's timeline and feasibility study, and posed detailed questions about the San Gabriel project, including stockpile targets, the definition of commercial production, and the reasons for a year-long ramp-up.

 Answer

-VP of Business Development & Marketing Aldo Masa and CFO Daniel Dominguez Vera explained the Cerro Verde concentrate is a back-to-back sale with a small margin, with revenue and purchase costs appearing on the P&L, and a contract is in place until 2027.
-Regarding Trepiche, CEO Leandro García and VP of Sustainability Alejandro Hermoza confirmed the environmental permit is on track for year-end approval, with the feasibility study expected in Q3 2026.
-For San Gabriel, VP of Operations Juan Carlos Ortiz revised the stockpile target to around 200,000 tons and explained the lengthy ramp-up is due to the physical constraints of the narrow, V-shaped valley for the dry stacking tailings facility, which limits the initial processing rate.
-Commercial production is defined as 20 continuous days at 65% capacity, producing two gold bars.
+CFO Daniel Dominguez Vera and VP Aldo Masa clarified that the Cerro Verde concentrate sale is a back-to-back transaction with a modest margin, where the sale is booked to revenue and the purchase to cost of sales.
+Regarding Trapiche, CEO Leandro García and VP Alejandro Hermoza confirmed the environmental permit is on track for year-end approval, with the feasibility study expected in Q3 2026.
+For San Gabriel, VP Juan Carlos Ortiz explained the initial ramp-up is constrained by the narrow topography of the tailings facility, not the mine or plant capacity.
+CEO Leandro García defined commercial production as 20 continuous days at 65% capacity, producing two gold bars.

 Ask Fintool Equity Research AI

-Tanya Jakusconek's questions to Newmont Corporation (NEM) leadership
+Tanya Jakusconek's questions to NEWMONT Corp /DE/ (NEM) leadership

-Tanya Jakusconek's questions to Newmont Corporation (NEM) leadership • Q2 2025
+Tanya Jakusconek's questions to NEWMONT Corp /DE/ (NEM) leadership • Q2 2025

 Question